353mss/Discord-Nitro-Gen/README.md

 *Anything you do is not my falut

-btw do not make like 9058694568 codes or else the file would be 20gb im not joking anywhere between 1 to 500000 codes is got
+btw do not make like 9058694568 codes or else the file would be 20gb im not joking anywhere between 1 to 500000 codes is good